luisfelipelino/luisfelipelino/README.md

 - 👋 Hi, I’m @luisfelipelino.
 I'm a full-stack developer and WordPress enthusiast.
 - 👀 I’m interested in Web Design, UI/UX design, PHP, JS, and WordPress development.
 Besides that, I love to practice sports, play video games and drink beer.
-- 🌱 I’m always learning some PHP and JS.
-Because I love it, and it pays my bills.
-Now I'm learning C++ too.
-At baby steps, but learning.
+- 🌱 I’m always learning some PHP and JS, because I love it, and because it pays my bills.
+- 📚 Now I'm learning C++ too.
+At baby steps to be honest, but learning.
 - 📫 You can reach me at luisfelipelino@gmail.com or at https://www.linkedin.com/in/luisfelipelino.

 <!---